wfavorite/cgroupy/docs/AboutTheEffort.md

 This is a *list* of "Python things" that were interesting, frustrating, new, or just general notes i wanted to take.

 > NOTE
->> My current "native tongue is Go, so this is where one may expect comparisons between the languages.
+>> My current "native tongue" is Go, so this is where one may expect comparisons between the languages.
 I try to admit biases when i *know* they are present: __Don't drag one language's idioms into another!__

 ## Typing